A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (16:30)

 Yeah.
 So crazy eights is kind of, that’s kind of my go-to because it works well for a lot of situations.
 So you just take a sheet of paper, fold it in half once, fold half twice, fold it in half another time, now you’ve got four, sorry, eight squares on your piece of paper.
 All right.
-And before we do this though, we make sure that all the people that are part of this ideation session are well-versed in the research that we did during the empathise.
+And before we do this though, we make sure that all the people that are part of this ideation session are well-versed in the research that we did during the empathize.
 And what does that problem statement it needs through the define?
 So everybody understands part one and two.
 So we’re all rooted into the problem.
 So crazy eights, everybody’s got that sheet of paper now with eight little squares and you have eight minutes to put eight picture ideas on a square.
 And it doesn’t have to be a Picasso or anything like that.

 Kris Featheringham: (17:17)